virtio-win/virtio-win-pkg-scripts/README.md

 ### tests/

-Compare two runs of the output .zip or .rpm with ./tests/compare-output.py, see the --help output for details.
+Compare two runs of the output .zip, .rpm, or directory with ./tests/compare-output.py, see the --help output for details.